rickelsum/hacktrick-home-lab/README.md

 The docker provider enables Traefik to act as a proxy in front of Docker containers.

 Save the file and exit the editor.

-[Facing difficulty to configure Traefik?
-I am happy to help you]

 ### Running the Traefik Container